ScottPhillips23/Deep-Learning-and-Neural-Networks/README.md

-# Coursework Repository – Image Classification and Generation
+# Image Classification and Generation Investigation

 ## Overview
 This repository contains coursework developed as part of my AI and Deep Learning studies.
 The main focus of the submission is the accompanying report, which discusses a series of questions and problem-solving approaches.